reasonwithoutrestraint/site/Original/Ethics/My Position/Substantive Morality.md

 	- There are other goods, i.e. desire satisfaction.
 	- We need to adjust for certain kinds of dessert (at least for a theory of morality, not necessarily for a theory of goodness)
 		- Certain people deserve pleasure more than others, e.g. good people.
 		- Degenerate interests.
-Certain pleasures are inherently worse than others, i.e. pleasures in the suffering of others
+Certain pleasures are inherently worse than others.
+Namely, external pleasures/preferences, i.e. preferences about the wellbeing of others.
+E.g. pleasures in the suffering of others, selfish pleasure - a desire to have more than others.
 		- Responsibility.
 People who willingly take actions to reduce those pleasures can be given less weight than those whose pleasures are reduced due to no fault of their own.
 		- Intentions.
 An intentional act might be equally as good as an unintentional act (e.g. imagine they have the same consequences) but the intentional act is subject to moral evaluation whereas the latter is not.
 			- Intentional vs accidental act: e.g. voluntary and nonvoluntary act with the same consequences